 Use passthrough as an experiment with explicit source lineage, layer boundaries, and the same per-task gates used for any other candidate.
 A successful build only proves shape compatibility.

 Direct weight merging requires aligned parameter meaning, shape, and output-space assumptions.
-You cannot directly interpolate a 7-billion-parameter checkpoint with a 70-billion-parameter checkpoint, or silently combine incompatible vocabulary mappings and treat token IDs as equivalent.
+You can't directly interpolate a 7-billion-parameter checkpoint with a 70-billion-parameter checkpoint, or silently combine incompatible vocabulary mappings and treat token IDs as equivalent.
 A generated merged artifact is a candidate, not evidence of retained quality.

 | Symptom | Likely Cause | Fix |